oblinger/HookAnchorApp/Set/Book/BOOK Summaries.md

 Begins with _"Leviathan Wakes,"_ this series blends space opera with hard science and complex political and societal themes, focusing on humanity's expansion into space.

-Story follows Holder space captain, and Miller ex-Cop chasing Julie Proto-molecule used to infect whole asteroid as a kind of weapon/tool
+Story follows Holder space captain, and Miller ex-Cop chasing Julie Proto-molecule used to infect whole asteroid as a kind of weapon/tool from aliens

+maybe is was intended to wipe out earth, or maybe they launched it when earth did not have advanced life so it was an unintended consequence.

 ### 2024 "The Reality Dysfunction" by Peter Hamilton